re-doubt/ton-etl/datalake/README.md

 Datalake exporters are responsible for exporting data from Kafka to cloud storage.
 It converts messages to Avro format, apply additional transformations and uploads them to S3.

 Datalake locations:
-* Test environment: s3://ton-blockchain-public-datalake-test/v5/
 * Production environment: s3://ton-blockchain-public-datalake/v1/

 All data types are stored in separate folders and named by type.
 Data is partitioned by block date.
+Block date is extracted from specific field for each data type and converted into string in __YYYYMMDD__ format.
 Initially data is partitioned by adding date, but at the end of the day it is re-partitioned using [this script](./repartition.py).

 # Data types